animist-os/crux/NOTES.md

 a second voice is a  copy with variations

- the issue with diad's actually suggests whole new motif
+ the issue with diad's actually suggests whole new mot

-maybe add an anchor option to pip (or mot) that means it dervices its ptche from a named mot
+maybe add an anchor option to etym (or mot) that means it dervices its ptche from a named mot

 * ^ ~ n
 .*  .^  .~ .n

-.~ makes no sense and suggests tilde is a motif-level transform, like {}
+.~ makes no sense and suggests tilde is a mot-level transform, like {}

-add a way to remove either timescales or steps so we can use a motif in an operation on one domain only
+add a way to remove either timescales or steps so we can use a mot in an operation on one domain only

-simpler might be a way to coerce an abs value on all members of a motif.   so [0:1/2] * [0:_] == [0]
+simpler might be a way to coerce an abs value on all members of a mot.   so [0:1/2] * [0:_] == [0]